1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 By using the App, you confirm that:
 - You have read and understood these Terms
 - You agree to comply with all applicable laws and regulations
-- You are at least 13 years old, or have parental/guardian consent if under 13
+- **You are at least 17 years old**
 - You will use the App responsibly and for its intended entertainment purpose

-If you do not agree to these Terms, please do not use the App.
+**If you are under 17 years old or do not agree to these Terms, you may not use the App.**

 ---

 ## 2. Description of Service

-**Party Legend: Guess the Role** is an interactive party game app that provides:
+**Party Legend: Guess the Role** is an interactive party game app designed for mature audiences (17+) that provides:
-- Random role assignment from various categories
+- Random role assignment from various text-based categories
 - Performance rating and guessing mechanics
 - Game statistics and awards
 - Host mode and No-Host mode gameplay options
 - Free basic content and premium subscription content

+**Content Type:**
+The App contains **text-based role-playing scenarios** organized into categories.
+All content is presented as text descriptions with no explicit images, videos, or audio.

+**Content Categories:**
+- **Family-Friendly:** Animals, historical figures, mythical creatures, and general comedy scenarios
+- **Mature Humor:** Adult-themed scenarios, suggestive content, and mature comedic situations
+- All content is **text-only** with no visual or audio explicit material

-The App is designed for entertainment purposes at parties, gatherings, and social events.
+The App is designed for entertainment purposes at parties, gatherings, and social events among adults.

 ---

-## 3. Age Requirements & Content Filtering
+## 3. Age Requirements & Mature Content

-### Age Verification
+### Age Rating: 17+

-- Users can select their age bracket: "Under 18" or "18+"
-- This selection is stored locally on your device only
-- Age verification determines which content categories are available
+**Party Legend** is rated **17+** on the App Store and is intended exclusively for users aged 17 and older.

+**Why 17+:**
+- The App contains text-based mature themes and adult humor
+- Role descriptions may include references to adult situations, suggestive themes, and mature topics
+- Content is designed for entertainment among mature audiences
+- All content is **text-based only** - no explicit images, videos, or audio

+### User Confirmation

+By downloading and using this App, you confirm that:
+- You are at least 17 years old
+- You understand the App contains mature content
+- You consent to viewing text-based mature themes
+- You will not share the App with anyone under 17

-### Content Access
+### Content Responsibility

-- **All Ages Content**: Suitable for all users (e.g., Animals, Superpowers, Historical Figures)
-- **18+ Content**: Available only to users who verify they are 18 or older (e.g., adult-themed categories)
+- **All content is text-based** - role descriptions are presented as text only
+- No explicit images, videos, or audio content
+- Users are responsible for ensuring gameplay is appropriate for their environment
-- Parents/guardians are responsible for supervising children's use of the App
+- Do not use the App in the presence of minors

-### Changing Age Settings
-Users can change their age verification at any time in Settings.
-This immediately updates available content.

 ---